dadrus/jpa-unit/README.md

 # JPA Unit [![Build Status](https://travis-ci.org/dadrus/jpa-unit.svg?branch=master)](https://travis-ci.org/dadrus/jpa-unit) [![Coverage Status](https://img.shields.io/sonar/http/sonarqube.com/eu.drus.test:jpa-unit-parent/coverage.svg?maxAge=3600)](https://sonarqube.com/dashboard/index?id=eu.drus.test%3Ajpa-unit-parent) [![Technical Debt](https://img.shields.io/sonar/http/sonarqube.com/eu.drus.test:jpa-unit-parent/tech_debt.svg?maxAge=3600)](https://sonarqube.com/component_measures/?id=eu.drus.test%3Ajpa-unit-parent)

-Implements [JUnit](http://junit.org) runner to test javax.persistence entities using an arbitrary persistence provider.
-Both JPA 2.0, as well as JPA 2.1 are supported (See [Issues](https://github.com/dadrus/jpa-unit/issues) for limitations).
+Implements [JUnit](http://junit.org) runner and rule to test javax.persistence entities using an arbitrary persistence provider.
+Both JPA 2.0, as well as JPA 2.1 is supported (See [Issues](https://github.com/dadrus/jpa-unit/issues) for limitations).

 ## Features

-- Makes use of standard `@PersistenceContext` annotation to inject the `EntityManager` or `EntityManagerFactory` required by the test and to access the database configuration.
+- Makes use of standard `@PersistenceContext` and `@PersistenceUnit` annotations to inject the `EntityManager`, respectively `EntityManagerFactory` required by the test and to access the database configuration.
 - Implements automatic transaction management
 - Incorporates [DbUnit](http://dbunit.sourceforge.net) to
     - seed the database using predefined data sets (defined in XML, JSON or YAML) or SQL statements
     - cleanup the database before or after the actual test execution based on data sets or arbitrary SQL script
     - execute arbitrary SQL statements before and/or after test execution
     - verify contents of the database after test execution
 - Close to [Arquillian Persistence Extension](http://arquillian.org/modules/persistence-extension) on the annotation API level

 ## Credits

-The implementation makes heavy use of code from the arquillian persistence extension, which was extracted out of it and adopted to suit the needs.
+The implementation is inspired by the arquillian persistence extension.
+Some of the code fragments are extracted out of it and adopted to suit the needs.

 ## Maven integraton